 Despite its widespread use, HTTP has significant security flaws:

-No Encryption: Data is sent in plain text, making it vulnerable to interception.
+No Encryption: Data is sent in plain text, making it vulnerable to interception and man-in-the-middle attacks.

-Data Tampering: Attackers can modify data before it reaches the user.
+Data Tampering: Under HTTP data transfer protocol, hackers can modify data before it reaches the user.

 Due to these vulnerabilities, major browsers like Chrome and Firefox now flag HTTP sites as “Not Secure,” pushing websites to adopt HTTPS.